jeff-hykin/better-cpp-syntax/README.md

 - Better support for dereferenced/pointer tagging
 - Add support for lambda highlighting (this is going to be tough)

-## What if I see a highlighting bug
+## What if I see a highlighting bug?
 Let me know!
 Post an issue on https://github.com/jeff-hykin/cpp-textmate-grammar I love regular expressions, and I plan on actively maintaining this.